theislab/scConcept/README.md

 pip install git+https://github.com/theislab/scConcept.git@main
 ```

-### Training from scratch with Flash Attention
+### Optional Flash Attention speedup

 The standard installation is enough for loading pretrained models, extracting embeddings, and light adaptation.
-If you want to train scConcept from scratch with [Flash Attention][], use one of the following options.
+For faster inference, embedding extraction, adaptation, or large-scale training, install [Flash Attention][] with one of the following options.

 1. Recommended: `cd` to the project root and run [`./scripts/setup_env.sh`](https://github.com/theislab/scConcept/blob/main/scripts/setup_env.sh), which installs uv if needed and creates a virtual environment with the training dependencies.